All Products

 Valid values:

-• default (default): The object inherits the ACL of the bucket.
+• default (default): The object inherits the access permissions of the bucket.

 • private: The object is a private resource.
 Only the object owner and authorized users have read and write permissions on the object.
-Other users do not have permissions to access the object.
+Other users cannot access the object.

 • public-read-write: The object is a public-read-write resource.
 All users have read and write permissions on the object.
 Use this permission with caution.